Director of Student Experience and Enhancement, University of Liverpool

 Zenab is currently studying Psychology at Masters level.
 She has been involved in many university initiatives from setting up a society, running for the officer elections to being employed as a student researcher for University Teaching Academy.
 Apart from working as a sales associate for a retail company, she is also a supply teaching assistant for key stage 1 students at a local special needs school.
 Throughout her time at university, she has taken part in and created many focus groups to help better understand the needs of her peers at university.

-Global Lead Early Careers, Senior Talent Manager, Skyscanner
+Global Lead for Racial Diversity and Early Careers, Skyscanner

 Head of Employability & Placements, London South Bank University